 We state property and equipment at cost.
 We calculate depreciation on property and equipment using a straight-line method over the estimated useful lives of the assets, generally three to seven years for most classes of assets, or over the term of the related lease for leasehold improvements.
-We recognized depreciation expense of \$4.1 million, \$5.1 million and \$6.9 million during the years ended June 30, 2014, 2015, and 2016, respectively.
+We recognized depreciation expense of \$5.1 million, \$6.9 million and \$10.1 million during the years ended June 30, 2015, 2016, and 2017, respectively.

 We review long-lived assets, such as property and equipment, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If circumstances require a long-lived asset or asset group be tested for possible impairment, we first compare the undiscounted cash flows expected to be generated by that asset or asset group to its carrying amount.
 If the carrying amount of the long-lived asset or asset group is not recoverable on an undiscounted cash flow basis, we recognize impairment to the extent that the carrying amount exceeds its fair value.
 We determine fair value through various valuation techniques including discounted cash flow models, quoted market values and third-party independent appraisals, as considered necessary.
+There were no impairments of long-lived assets during the years ended June 30, 2015, 2016 or 2017.